1. Narrow Your Focus

 Clutter is created and maintained by a wounded, frightened part of oneself, the wounded self – the part that operates from the illusion of having control over people, events, and outcomes.
 As long as this wounded self is in charge of the decisions, the clutterer will continue to accumulate clutter as a way to provide comfort and the illusion of control over feeling safe, or continue to be messy as a way to resist being controlled.

-Healing occurs when the individual does the inner work necessary to develop a strong, loving adult self.
-A loving adult is the aspect of us that opens to and connects with a spiritual source of wisdom, strength, and love.
-A loving adult is capable of taking loving action in our own behalf.
-The loving adult operates from truth rather than from the false beliefs of the wounded self, and knows that the comfort and safety that clutter seems to provide is an illusion – that no matter how much clutter accumulates, the clutterer still feels afraid.
-The loving Adult knows that safety and integrity do not lie in resistance.
-Only a loving adult who is tuned in to the guidance provided by a spiritual source and capable of taking loving action in one’s own behalf can create a sense of inner safety.
+Healing occurs when the individual does the inner work necessary to develop a strong, loving self.
+Then one can operate from truth rather than from the false beliefs of the wounded self, and knows that the comfort and safety that clutter seems to provide is an illusion – that no matter how much clutter accumulates, the clutterer still feels afraid.
+The loving self knows that safety and integrity do not lie in resistance and is able to begin to move forward and declutter one day.

 Most people don't get organized because they think it's too hard or it takes